 Even though every attempt has been made to assist as many applicants as possible, we regret that there were only a limited amount of scholarships available.

-Additional support is now being provided by the IAS Educational Fund, which is available to selected advocates, clinicians and service providers working in the field of HIV and AIDS.
+Additional support was provided by the IAS Educational Fund to selected advocates, clinicians and service providers working in the field of HIV and AIDS.
 To learn more, please visit the IAS Educational Fund webpage.

 Media Scholarship Programme

 Forty media scholarships have been offered this year to media representatives across 24 countries.
 Media scholarship applicants were asked to provide media accreditation and supporting documents.